 Deity of Christ

 Jesus Christ is God, the Living Word, who became flesh through His miraculous conception by the Holy Spirit and His virgin birth.
-He is therefore perfect deity and true humanity united in one person forever.
+He is therefore perfect 100 percent deity and 100 percent true humanity united in one person forever.

 Matthew 1:18-25; Romans 1:3-4; John 1:1-4,14,18

-Jesus came to earth He lived a perfect life before the Father.
-He then gave his life freely as our substitute, to take on our punishment, thus satisfying God's divine justice and accomplishing salvation for all who trust in Him alone.
+Jesus came to earth, He lived a perfect life before the Father.
+He then gave his life freely as our substitute, to take on our punishment for all sin, thus satisfying God's divine justice and accomplishing salvation for all who place their trust in Him alone.

 2 Corinthians 5:21; Hebrews 7:26-28